Active passive accounting account example. What types of accounting accounts are there? Closing balance of active liability account

 Active-passive account scheme

-The active-passive account scheme is as follows:
+The active-passive account scheme looks like this:

 Opening balance - availability accounts receivable At the beginning of the reporting period